I have a reader and friend who — although she’s only gardened a few years — comes up with some of the greatest ideas and ways to approach things.

 It makes a lot of top growth (biomass).
 If you cut it just before it seeds in late spring — it’ll make a nice straw to be used to mulch the bed as well as returning nutrients to the bed.

 Just remember — to get the most out of your cover crops — diversity is the key.
-The ideal situation is to rotate your covers as well as your vegetable crops.
 Diversity is one of natures most important keys to making your garden great.

 A Quick Cover Crop